CebolaLab/ChIPmentation/README.md

-# Analysis pipeline for ChIPmentaion data
+# Analysis pipeline for ChIPmentaion data for histones

-A step-by-step analysis pipeline for ChIP-seq data using the ChIPmentaion protocol from the [Cebola Lab](https://www.imperial.ac.uk/metabolism-digestion-reproduction/research/systems-medicine/genetics--genomics/regulatory-genomics-and-metabolic-disease/).
+A step-by-step analysis pipeline for ChIP-seq data of histone modifications using the ChIPmentaion protocol from the [Cebola Lab](https://www.imperial.ac.uk/metabolism-digestion-reproduction/research/systems-medicine/genetics--genomics/regulatory-genomics-and-metabolic-disease/).

 Correspondence: hannah.maude12@imperial.ac.uk